joanroig/candlesticks-api/README.md

 System that enables users to view price histories.
 It will receive updates from a partner service, transform these updates and provide the aggregated data through an endpoint.

+> The implementation is based on [assumptions](ASSUMPTIONS.md) to develop a MVP within 5 days.

 ## Content

 - Intro and terminology